-8.1.8.19.6 BloodType SL
+8.1.8.20.6 BloodType SL

-The BloodType SL algorithm is an instance of the Secure Lookup Algorithm Framework (see page 806).
+The BloodType SL algorithm is an instance of the Secure Lookup Algorithm Framework (see page 800).

 This algorithm performs a lookup on the input value and returns a value from the provided lookup file.
 It is possible for this algorithm to produce the same output value for different input values.
-Inputs to this algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
+Inputs to this fromPageId=255792437&linkCreation=true&spaceKey=CC&title=Introduction+to+masking+algorithms 304 https://delphixdocs.atlassian.net/wiki/spaces/CC/pages/9963078 algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
 Leading and trailing whitespaces are preserved by this algorithm.